im-arbazalam/VaccineManagementSystem/README.md

 making it versatile and adaptable to various use cases.

 # Models
-- User
-* Dose
-+ Doctor
-- Appointment
-* VaccinationCentre
+- User, Dose, Doctor, Appointment, VaccinationCentre

 # Technology and Tools used
 + **Java**